TheAcharya/MarkerData-Website/docs/User Guide/Label.md

 ### Typeface

-**Marker Data** allows you to select different fonts for the label appearance.
+**Marker Data** allows users to select different fonts for the label appearance.

 !!!info Info
 Deliberately, we have constrained the options for Typeface selection.
 We posit that the available Typeface choices are sufficiently comprehensive for burn-in purposes.
 Additionally, these fonts are integral components of the macOS system.